Urías pitches Dodgers past Seattle 7-1 for back-to-back wins - WHIZ News

-Max Muncy homered for the second straight game for the defending World Series champions, who opened a nine-game homestand by sweeping this two-game interleague series and interrupting their 3 1/2-week stretch of mostly terrible play.
+Max Muncy homered for the second straight game for the defending World Series champions, who opened a nine-game homestand by sweeping this two-game interleague series and interrupting their early-season stretch of surprising ineptitude.

-Urías (5-1) bounced back superbly from last weekend in Anaheim, where he took his first loss since 2019.
-The hero of the Dodgers’ championship-clinching victory retired Seattle’s first 13 hitters and yielded only two singles and a walk, striking out six.
+“Just all around, we’re playing much better,” Dodgers manager Dave Roberts said.
+“We have too good of talent to see guys continue to struggle collectively.
+It’s nice to come out of it and put some wins together.
+It’s just a sign of our club playing good baseball.”

+The Dodgers never panicked, and they’re finally seeing consistent rewards for their patience.
+They’ve also won three of four for the first time since mid-April.

 Beaty had a two-run double in the fourth, and he added an RBI single during the Dodgers’ four-run fifth in a rally that began with Muncy’s two-run homer.